CompuTec/processforce-docs/current/administrator-guide/licensing/license-server/direct-access.md

 You can also specify a logging level and see a disk location where logs are kept.

-## Configuring CompuTec License Server database connection – enabling Direct Data Access mode
+## Configuring CompuTec License Server Database Connection

 1. In the COMPUTEC LICENSE SERVER SETTINGS window, switch to the Database Connection tab: